Integralist/Blog-Posts/MVC in JavaScript with Backbone.md

 You also have the facility to take advantage of HTML5's `pushState` which removes the need for URL rewriting but does require extra application logic/work.
 The default for `Backbone.Router` is to use hashbangs.

-If a user access the application with a hashbang URL and the application is set-up to use `pushState` then Backbone will update the URL from the hashbang to the proper HTML5 variation.
+If a user accesses the application with a hashbang URL and the application is set-up to use `pushState` then Backbone will update the URL from the hashbang to the proper HTML5 variation.

 ##Wrap-up